-Peptides are small proteins, typically composed of 3--50 amino acids, that perform diverse biological functions and are increasingly being studied as potential therapeutics.
-They can bind to proteins, regulate their activity and show antiviral, antitoxin, anticancer, and antidiabetic properties~\cite{peptides_drug_discovery, peptides_applications_diabetes}.
+Peptides are short chains of amino acids, typically composed of 3–50 residues, that perform diverse biological functions and are increasingly being studied as potential therapeutics.
+They can bind to proteins, regulate their activity, and show antiviral, antitoxin, anticancer, and antidiabetic properties~\cite{peptides_drug_discovery, peptides_applications_diabetes}.
 In particular, antimicrobial peptides (AMPs) are promising candidates against the growing antimicrobial resistance crisis~\cite{peptides_applications_amp}.
 Therefore, accurate prediction of peptide properties is essential for drug discovery.

 Peptide function prediction poses unique challenges for machine learning (ML), including homology bias and imbalanced datasets~\cite{AutoPeptideML,AMPBenchmark}.
 Consequently, numerous benchmark datasets with standardized evaluation procedures have been created.
 Peptides can be represented through various modalities, influencing the choice of ML models.
 When 3D structures are available, structural encodings can be used~\cite{PeptideReactor}, but these are rare and computationally expensive to obtain.
 Thus, sequence- and graph-based representations that avoid folding simulations have gained more attention.